tunai/l2uwe/README.md

 This repo contains the implementation of our work: [**L^2UWE: A Framework for the Efficient Enhancement of Low-Light Underwater Images Using Local Contrast and Multi-Scale Fusion**](https://openaccess.thecvf.com/content_CVPRW_2020/html/w31/Marques_L2UWE_A_Framework_for_the_Efficient_Enhancement_of_Low-Light_Underwater_CVPRW_2020_paper.html), by Tunai Porto Marques and Alexandra Branzan Albu (presented at the 2020 CVPR Workshop NTIRE: New Trends in Image Restoration and Enhancement held in Seattle, June 15th).

 L^2UWE uses a single image, local contrast information and a multi-scale fusion process to highlight visual features from the input that might have been originally hidden because of low-light settings.
+Presentation videos: [1 min. version](https://www.youtube.com/watch?v=K3gw2H3G2cM&feature=youtu.be) [10 min. version](https://www.youtube.com/watch?v=-0ek8tzIcOU)

 If L^2UWE proves to be useful to your work, we ask that you cite its related publications: